 - Siblings have been abused.
 A child’s siblings have been neglected or abused in the ways mentioned above.
 In these cases, a court must consider the circumstances surrounding the prior neglect of the sibling, the nature of the abuse of the sibling, the age and gender of all children, the parent or guardian’s mental condition, among other factors to determine whether the child is at risk for abuse or neglect.

-Orange County Child Dependency Defense at the Law Office of Lauren K. Johnson
+Orange County Child Dependency Defense at the Johnson Criminal Law Group

-Our criminal defense attorney at the Law Office of Lauren K. Johnson will provide you with experienced legal defense for child dependency charges.
+Our criminal defense attorney at the Johnson Criminal Law Group will provide you with experienced legal defense for child dependency charges.
 If facing possible charges it is important to get in touch with our Orange County criminal defense lawyer as soon as possible.
-We can be reached by phone at 949-622-5522 or you can send us a message online today.
+We can be reached by phone at (949) 622-5522 or you can send us a message online today.